English Matchless Silver arrow. This is a 400cc side valve V-twin with rear suspension from 1930.

 In October 1929 a new top model of Matchless came on the market.
 This was a 2 cylinder in V but with a small angle of 18° so the cylinder head could be cast in 1 piece.
 Because of this the engine looked like a 2 cylinder in line but this is definitely a V-twin.
 Also special about this engine was that it was a unit engine which was unusual for Matchless in 1929.
 This means that engine and gearbox are 1 unit.
 The gearbox was built in under the engine and was accessible for inspection through a removable side cover on the right side.
 The crankshaft was transversely in the engine but the camshaft was longitudinal and driven by a pinion crown wheel.
 The exhaust valves had a common manifold so only one exhaust tube was needed.
 Also new for 1929 was the saddle tank, center stand and cantilever rear suspension as with Vincent-HRD.
 This model came on the market at the worst moment, a few weeks after the great stock market crash in America.
 In 1931 the model was modified with a rounder fuel tank, 4 speed gearbox and larger oil tank.
 Production stopped in 1933 due to too low sales due to the crisis years.

-This is the first model Silver Arrow type A1 De Luxe with rotary throttle, electric lighting and instrument panel.
-Motorcycle starts and rides well.
+This is the first model Silver Arrow type A1 De Luxe with pivot throttle, electric lights and instrument panel.
+Motorbike starts and rides well.
 Now complete with original dashbord, not yet mounted.

 Silver Arrow A1 De Luxe